 - 1. Introduce the lesson by informing the students that this lesson will help them enhance their skill of listening and speaking. - 2.
 Arrange the students into groups considering all aspects of inclusivity and ask them to discuss Activity 4. - 3.
 Instruct all students to note down in their exercise books the points passed across in the discussion. - 4.
 Give all the students an opportunity to make a short presentation on the topic they have discussed in groups and make corrections especially on communication, laying emphasis on audibility, confidence and eloquence of the speaker and attentiveness that includes eye contact to the listeners. - 5.
 Ensure that all students ask the class questions after their presentations.
 This is to check whether the communication was effective or not. - 6.
-Organise the students accordingly, to do the Exercise on page 43 of the Student's Book.
+Organise the students accordingly, to do the Exercise.